Bridging the Linguistic Divide: A Survey on Leveraging Large Language Models for Machine Translation: Translation Methodologies

 An alternative approach involves using submodular functions to optimize example selection \cite{ji-etal-2024-submodular}.
 This technique ensures that adding a new example improves coverage while avoiding excessive redundancy.
 By balancing content overlap, target alignment, and diversity, submodular-selected prompts have consistently outperformed random and purely similarity-based selections across multiple datasets, leading to superior few-shot translation results.

 In low-resource scenarios, selecting source-similar examples has been found to yield better BLEU and COMET scores than using arbitrary examples \cite{zebaze2024incontextexampleselectionsimilarity}.
 When data is scarce, closely matched examples can provide valuable lexical and structural guidance that the model might not otherwise recall.
-Additionally, the makeup of the candidate pool influences selection effectiveness—when limited to high-quality reference translations, the performance gap between random and similarity-based selection decreases.
+Additionally, the makeup of the candidate pool influences selection effectiveness.
+When limited to high-quality reference translations, the performance gap between random and similarity-based selection decreases.

 The authors in \cite{mu-etal-2023-augmenting} used translation memories (TMs) to enhance LLMs translation performance.
 The approach retrieves the top-k most similar sentence pairs from a TM database and incorporates them into prompts using structured templates.
-Two main template styles—instruction-style and code-style—are used to provide translation hints.
+Two main template styles, instruction-style and code-style are used to provide translation hints.
 Experiments demonstrate that TM-based prompting significantly improves LLM translation quality, often surpassing strong NMT baselines.

 The importance of correctly pairing in-context examples has also been emphasized \cite{zhu-etal-2024-multilingual}.
 Mismatched examples, such as incorrect translations, can lead to complete translation failures.
 Interestingly, cross-lingual demonstrations have been shown to be surprisingly effective in low-resource translation scenarios.
 Using examples from a different but better-known language pair has, in some cases, outperformed using same-language examples.
 This suggests that LLMs may leverage general translation patterns across linguistically related languages, improving translation quality even when direct examples in the target language are unavailable.
+Fragment-Shot Prompting \cite{frontull2025compensatingdatareasoninglowresource}, a retrieval-augmented in-context learning strategy that selects examples based on syntactic coverage rather than sentence-level semantic similarity.
+Instead of retrieving full sentences, the method decomposes the input into fragments and retrieves parallel examples that explicitly contain these fragments, ensuring broad lexical and structural coverage in the prompt.
+Their results demonstrate that syntactic coverage correlates strongly with translation quality when translating into or between low-resource languages, while offering limited gains for low-to-high resource directions.

-Collectively, these findings underscore the importance of intelligent example selection—considering factors such as relevance, quality, coherence, and diversity—to maximize few-shot translation performance.
+Collectively, these findings underscore the importance of intelligent example selection considering factors such as relevance, quality, coherence, and diversity to maximize few-shot translation performance.

 \textbf{Example Ordering:}